TJ-JavaFinal/game.com/README.md

 # Bypass The Game

-This game consist of random generate puzzles that you as the player can choose from
+This game consist of randomly generated puzzles that you as the player can choose from after you choose the door it will give you a puzzle which could be a keypad, password, or difusse the bomb

 <img src="Doors.PNG" height = "330" width ="1323">